Things to do in the city of Kraków (Cracow) with kids

 Kraków’s Royal Castle – Wawel (and the legendary dragon’s den)

-- Location: Zamek Królewski na Wawelu, Wawel 5, 31-001 Kraków, a 10-minute walk from the Main Market Square (location on Google map).
+• Location: Zamek Królewski na Wawelu, Wawel 5, 31-001 Kraków, a 10-minute walk from the Main Market Square (location on Google map).

-You can also visit one of the tourist routes offered by the Wawel Castle Museum (Website in English.
-Facebook.
-Instagram.
-Online tickets).
-In high season, it is recommended to buy tickets in advance, online – to avoid long lines.
+You can also visit one of the tourist routes offered by the Wawel Castle Museum (Website in English with online ticketsFacebook.
+Instagram.).
+Buying tickets online in advance in high season is recommended to avoid long lines.

-A nice sightseeing option are guided tours (also available in English), which are easy to join.
+A nice sightseeing option is guided tours (also available in English), which are easy to join.
 If you buy tickets online – first select the date, then click ‘museum visit’ under Wawel Royal Castle, a list of guided tours in Polish or English will be displayed.

 The latest and modern arrangement has the “Crown Treasury” exhibition, which can be visited individually with an audio guide or on a guided tour.